brissone/moodle-qtype_musictheory/yui/src/musictheoryqtype/README.txt

 The moodle-qtype_musictheory-musictheoryqtype module includes javascript features for the music theory question type.
-It mainly takes care of communication between Moodle and the graphical user interface (i.e. the MusThGUI component wrapped in the moodle-qtype_musictheory-musictheoryui module).
-In particular, it converts questions options and the user input into XML strings that MusThGUI can process.
+It mainly takes care of communication between Moodle and the graphical user interfaces (i.e. the MusThGUI component wrapped in the moodle-qtype_musictheory-musictheoryui module, and the Keyboard Input component wrapped in the moodle-qtype_musictheory-musictheorykeyboardui module).
+In particular, it converts questions options and the user input into XML strings that MusThGUI and Keyboard Input can process.